 To postpone the Jan.
 1, 2004 one-tenth percent income tax cut for as long as the balance in the Budget Stabilization Fund (BSF, or "rainy day fund") remains below $250 million.
 The bill would leave the tax at 4.0 percent, rather than cutting it to 3.9 percent on Jan.
 1, 2004 as is required under current statute.
-Official Text and Analysis.

-Referred to the Senate Finance Committee on December 2, 2003
+Referred to the Committee on Finance

 With the recommendation that the substitute (S-3) be adopted and that the bill then pass.